menandro/vfs/readme.md

 1. OpenCV, OpenCV Contrib (optflow) (tested with v4.2.0)
 2. CUDA 10.2 (Including Samples for headers)
 3. Visual Studio 2019
 4. Trajectory and Calibration Fields (in .flo format) of the T265 sensor (included).
-However if you want to use your own T265, use this MATLAB script to generate them: [MATLAB](https://gist.github.com/menandro/b829667f616e72aded373479aca61770)
+However if you want to use your own T265, use this MATLAB script to generate them: [MATLAB](https://gist.github.com/menandro/b829667f616e72aded373479aca61770).
+Needs [.flo writer](https://gist.github.com/menandro/8beed09677ca09ace12233d99f5da321).

 ## Building Instructions
 The solution consists of two projects - stereotgv and test_vfs. stereotgv generates a static library from which test_vfs links. test_vfs generates a Win32 .exe file.